diogenesofweb/blog/articles/making_a_blog_website_with_sveltekit.md

 Two [endpoints](https://kit.svelte.dev/docs#routing-endpoints) are to be made.\
 One for a blog page `[slug].json.js`.\
-And one for index page `blogs.json.js` (getting blogs metadata).
+And one for an index page `blogs.json.js` (getting blogs metadata).

 Following docs, endpoint files have to export the `get` function for **GET** requests.

-Then, inside `get` function for fetching a blog:
+Then, inside the `get` function for fetching a blog:

 1. Load corresponding `.md` file as string
 2. Process separately front-matter and content